brianlam38/AWS-Certified-Security-Specialty/Chapter 3 - Logging and Monitoring.md

 * Validate that logs have not been deleted using log file validation

 How to ensure that logs are retained for X years?
-* By default, logs are kept indenfinitely
+* By default, logs are kept indefinitely
 * Can use S3 Object Lifecycle Management to delete files after required period of time.
     * Go to S3 bucket -> Management Tab -> "Add lifecycle rule" button -> Configure bucket expiration
 * OR move files to AWS Glacier for long-term storage.